VanderPloegR1/companion/CompanionPi-Documentation.md

 1. Enable SSH _(raspi-config > 5 Interfacing Options > P2 SSH)_
 1. Add new user `companion`, with default password `bitfocus` and home directory `/home/companion`
 1. Using the new `companion` user, Companion was installed via the standard instructions for the Raspberry Pi, substituting the appropriate home directory where necessary: [[Manual Install on Raspberry Pi]]
+1. Companion is configured to auto-start at boot using a systemd unit file.
+The documentation for this is here: [[Auto Start Companion on Linux Using systemd]]

 ## Complete Changes From Base Rasbpian (Headed)
 _Coming soon!_